SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 [^alternativename]: Alternative Names: RS/AS-RS Mix-up/Confusion.
 Any better ideas?

-When client authentication is not required such as in implicit grant or public client, or when signature-based client authentication methods such as `private_key_jwt` (as defined in {{OpenID.Core}}) or signed JWTs (as defined in {{!RFC7521}} and {{!RFC7523}}) are used, a malicious client configuration may be able to obtain an access token from an honest authorization server.
+When client authentication is not required such as in the implicit grant or for a public client, or when signature-based client authentication methods such as `private_key_jwt` (as defined in {{OpenID.Core}}) or signed JWTs (as defined in {{!RFC7521}} and {{!RFC7523}}) are used, a malicious client configuration may be able to obtain an access token from an honest authorization server.
-This is achieved by registering the honest authorization server at the client under a malicious client configuration, and tricking the client into sending their access tokens to the resource server under the attacker's control, instead of using them at the honest resource server.
+This is achieved by registering the honest authorization server at the client under a malicious client configuration, and tricking the client into sending its access tokens to the resource server under the attacker's control, instead of using them at the honest resource server.

-Different from mix-up attacks, client configuration confusion attacks do not involve a malicious authorization server, but involve an attacker-controlled resource server wrapped in a malicious client configuration.
+Unlike mix-up attacks, client configuration confusion attacks do not involve a malicious authorization server, but involve an attacker-controlled resource server wrapped in a malicious client configuration.

 #### Attack Description {#ConfigConfusionAttack}